-After the game has installed, run it using the shortcut on your desktop or the one in the "Start/Programs/Dreamcatcher/Universal Combat" program group.
-If the game fails to start or you have video issues, stop, quit the game and read the "Troubleshooting FAQ" file located in the "Start/Programs/Dreamcatcher/Universal Combat/Docs" program group.
-The latest version of this file is usually found online or included in the most recent patch update.
+After the game has installed, run it using the shortcut on your desktop or the one in the "Start/Programs/3000AD/Universal Combat Collectors Edition" program group.

+If the game fails to start or you have video issues, stop, quit the game and read the "Troubleshooting FAQ".
+The latest version of this file is usually found on the downloads section of our website.

 Once the game has started, you will be at the main menu.
 Click on the OPTIONS screen to tweak some of the settings if you so choose - but not before you have read the "Config Options" file also located in the Docs folder indicated above.
-For this tutorial, you are advised to (1) turn the music off (2) use the keyboard or joystick flight control method because the mouse flight controls takes some getting used to and this tutorial is not going to teach you how to use it.
-For that, go to manual p54.
+For this tutorial, you are advised to (1) turn the music off (2) use the keyboard or mouse flight control method.
+For more on using the mouse for flight control, go to p54 of the manual.